sgwilym/nova-deno/deno.novaextension/README.md

 ## Configuration options ⚙️

-- You can enable/disable automatic formatting on save in the extension preferences.
-- You can de/activate Deno integration on a per-project basis in **Project → Project Settings...**.
-- Support for unstable APIs can also be configured on a per-project basis in **Project → Project Settings...**.
+All of the below can be configured at a global and per-project basis (via **Project → Project Settings...**).

+- Format on save
+- Deno language features
+- Linting
+- Unstable Deno APIs

 ## Known bugs 🪳